sankaraxi/CalculatorJs/README.md

 4. Use the clear (AC) button to reset the calculator.

 ### Contributing
-Contributors to this project is always welcome!
+Contributors to this project are always welcome!

 ### Licence